 Yes, Invisibility is a good spell from the early game to the end game.
 It has plenty of applications, especially when you can upcast it on multiple party members simultaneously.

-Beyond the attack advantages and defensive bonuses, Invisibilty allows for players to reposition or set up a fight in a way that provides tactical advantages as well.
+Beyond the attack advantages and defensive bonuses, Invisibility allows players to reposition or set up a fight in a way that provides tactical advantages as well.
 Plus, it’s just a fun spell to use with plenty of opportunities for flavorful role-playing (pantsing a Goblin, anyone?)

 Invisibility 5e Compared to Greater Invisibility